 Arrangement: The collection is arranged into the following series:

-Digitized copies: Five photographs have been digitized and are available on Alaska’s Digital Archives by searching “George F. Rickey.”
+Digitized copies: Five photographs have been digitized and are available on Alaska’s Digital Archives.
 For information about obtaining digital copies, please contact Archives and Special Collections.

 Rights note: The Archives does not hold copyright to the materials.